Geometry of knots in real projective $3$-space: The geometry and topology of

 \end{enumerate}

 \end{remark}

 Now suppose the lift of a class-$0 $ knot $K$ is a link in $S^3$ with a non-zero linking number then clearly $K$ is not an affine knot.
-The knot shown in Figure 1 is an example where the inverse image has a non-zero linking number.
+The knot shown in Figure 2 is an example where the inverse image has a non-zero linking number.
 Thus we have three distinct sets of knots to study in $\mathbb{R}P^3$, \textbf{affine, class-0 non-affine and class-1} knots.

-One simple criterion for detecting affineness from a diagram is the following. \begin{theorem} If $K$ has a diagram on a disk which has a diameter disjoint from the diagram, then $K$ is an affine knot. \end{theorem}
+One simple criterion for detecting affineness from a diagram is the following. \begin{remark} If $K$ has a diagram on a disk which has a diameter disjoint from the diagram, then $K$ is an affine knot. \end{remark}

-\textbf{Proof:} The diameter (Figure 5) can clearly be extended to a projective line disjoint from the diagram.
-Then this projective line pulls back to a properly embedded projective plane disjoint from the knot in $\mathbb{R}P^3$.